-- b.
+- 73) A student who has been admitted to the MBBS programme, but desires early exit may be awarded a Higher Diploma in Human Biology with merit, provided the student has fulfilled the following criteria: - Accumulated grades of C or better in course units aggregating to at least 60 credits at SLQF levels 3 and 4 (1st and 2nd years of study), of which at least 30 credits must be from SLQL 4, and - b.
 Obtained a Grade Point Average of 3.70 or greater for such course units, and - c.
-Completed the relevant requirements within a period of not more than two consecutive academic years - 74) A student who has been admitted to the MBBS programme, but desires early exit may be awarded a Bachelor of Health Sciences, provided the student has fulfilled the following criteria: - Accumulated grades of B- or better in course units aggregating to at least 60 credits at SLQF levels 3 and 4 (1st and 2nd years of study), and - Accumulated grades of C or better in course units aggregating to at least 30 credits at SLQF levels 5 and/or 6 (3rd and/or 4th years of study), and - c.
-Obtained a Grade Point Average of 2.00 or greater for all such course units, and - d.
+Completed the relevant requirements within a period of not more than two consecutive academic years - 74) A student who has been admitted to the MBBS programme, but desires early exit may be awarded a Bachelor of Health Sciences, provided the student has fulfilled the following criteria: - a.
+Accumulated grades of B- or better in course units aggregating to at least 60 credits at SLQF levels 3 and 4 ($1^{\rm st}$ and $2^{\rm nd}$ years of study), and - b.
+Accumulated grades of C or better in course units aggregating to at least 30 credits at SLQF levels 5 and/or 6 (3^{rd} and/or 4^{th} years of study), and - Obtained a Grade Point Average of 2.00 or greater for all such course units, and - d.
 Completed the relevant requirements within a period of not more than five consecutive academic years - 75) A student who has been admitted to the MBBS programme, but desires early exit may be awarded a Bachelor of Health Sciences with First Class, provided the student has fulfilled the following criteria: - a.
-Accumulated grades of B- or better in course units aggregating to at least 60 credits at SLQF levels 3 and 4 (1st and 2nd years of study), and - Accumulated grades of C or better in course units aggregating to at least 30 credits at SLQF level 5 (3rd year of study), and - c.
+Accumulated grades of B- or better in course units aggregating to at least 60 credits at SLQF levels 3 and 4 ($1^{\rm st}$ and $2^{\rm nd}$ years of study), and - b.
+Accumulated grades of C or better in course units aggregating to at least 30 credits at SLQF level 5 (3rd year of study), and - c.
 Obtained a Grade Point Average of 3.70 or greater for all such course units, and - d.
 Obtained grades of A or better in course units aggregating to at least 50% of the total credits required under (a) and (b) above